powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 ## Digging in Memory for what?

-Before we get out hands dirty (and minds twisted) - the first question is why we are doing this?
+Before we get our hands dirty (and minds twisted) - the first question is why we are doing this?

 Yeah, that is a good question.
-So, one step back - when a hacker lands on a target machine (and given it is running windows) one essentials step is the gathering of credentials.
-Within Windows there are multiple interessting targets but two go-to credentials storages - the local security database (Security Account Manager) and the LSASS (Local Security Authority Subsystem Service) process.
-The logon process and the involved processes is quite good documented from [Microsoft](https://learn.microsoft.com/en-us/windows-server/security/windows-authentication/credentials-processes-in-windows-authentication).
+So, one step back - when a hacker lands on a target machine (and given it is running windows) one essential step is the gathering of credentials.
+Within Windows there are multiple interesting targets, but two go-to credentials storages - the local security database (Security Account Manager) and the LSASS (Local Security Authority Subsystem Service) process.
+The logon process and the involved processes are quite good documented from [Microsoft](https://learn.microsoft.com/en-us/windows-server/security/windows-authentication/credentials-processes-in-windows-authentication).

 The Security Account Manager (short SAM) database of windows is located within the registry - the SAM hive.
 This hive holds the credentials for local accounts like the local Administrator.
 So, this could be interesting for Password-Reuse attacks within local networks - but due to the further distribution and usage of LAPS (Local Administrator Password Solution) or other mechanisms this vector becomes more and more unattractive (I am looking at you [LocalAccountTokenFilterPolicy](https://learn.microsoft.com/en-us/troubleshoot/windows-server/windows-security/user-account-control-and-remote-restriction)).
 The following picture is based on the [Microsoft](https://learn.microsoft.com/en-us/windows-server/security/windows-authentication/credentials-processes-in-windows-authentication) documentation.